tedbarnett/Mbox-Converter/README.md

 - Writing all of this out into a simple text file

 Instructions:
-- Export an mbox file from your Sent Emails (using Apple Mail or Google Takeout)
+- Export an mbox file from your Sent Emails (using Apple Mail or Google Takeout).
+Rename it "convert-me.mbox"
 - Pull down the Repo
 - Rename the file "RENAME_THIS_config.py" to "config.py"
 - Edit this config.py file to include your own OpenAI API key
-- Copy your mbox file into this directory and name it "convert-me.mbox"
+- Copy your mbox file into the folder "mbox-source" and make sure it is named "convert-me.mbox"
 - Install html2txt (pip install html2txt)
 - Run the script mbox-convert.py
 - Will take several minutes (depending on size of your mbox file)